 Why we chose it: Citizens Bank is our best student loan lender for parents because it offers competitive rates for parent loans and a variety of discounts.

 - No origination fee, service fees or prepayment penalties

 - Long period to qualify co-signer release, with 36 consecutive, on-time payments

 - No prequalification

-Citizens Bank doesn’t offer prequalification to its potential customers.
+Citizens Bank doesn’t offer prequalification to its potential customers, so they have to consent to a hard credit inquiry to see the rates they’re eligible for.
 Still, with its student loan calculator, student borrowers and parents can obtain an estimate of their monthly loan payments before submitting an online application.

 Students and parents can opt for Multi-Year Approval with the initial loan application and receive funding for the entire college career.
-Funds must be requested every new school year, but requests don’t require additional documentation or a hard credit check inquiry for approval.
+Funds must be requested every new school year, and the interest rate may change, but requests don’t require additional documentation or a hard credit check inquiry for approval.

 To apply for a loan with Citizens Bank, students must: